Mew463/esp32-caliper/README.md

 ![](https://github.com/Mew463/esp32-caliper/blob/main/images/old%20caliper%20data%20port.png)

-Though I broke the old caliper during this project and had to buy a brand new version of my old caliper.
-It seemed that the data output port changed to be adapted for a female micro usb (though there wasn't one soldered on the pcb).
+Unfortunately I broke the old caliper during this project and had to buy a brand new version of my old caliper.
+Sometime in the span of 3 years, it seemed that the data output port changed to be adapted for a female micro usb (though there wasn't one soldered on the caliper's pcb).

-The smaller pads made it more painful to solder wires to the pads, but it was doable.
+The smaller pads made it more painful to solder wires to, but it was doable.

-With a oscilloscope, I probed each pad to determine which was the clock line and which was the data line.
+With a oscilloscope, I probed each pad to determine which was the clock, data, and ground line.

 ## Logic converter
 Because the Caliper's logic level is 1.5v but the ESP32 is 3v3, I needed to use a logic converter.
 V1 and V3 use the transistor circuit below which shifts and inverts the clock and data lines coming from the caliper.
-V2 used a IC level shifter which didn't work at all for some reason.
+V2 used a IC level shifter which didn't work at all for some unknown reason.

 ![](https://github.com/Mew463/esp32-caliper/blob/main/images/logic%20converter.png) Logic converter

 ## Data protocol
-Like many other people who have done something semi-similar, I discovered that there are 24 bits sent out by the caliper.
+Like many other people who have decoded their caliper, I discovered that there are 24 bits sent out by the caliper:

-The bit at index[0] is always 1
+The bit at index[0] is always 1.

-Bits from index[1] - index[15] signify the value with the LCB being first
+Bits from index[1] - index[15] signify the value with the LCB being first.

-Index[21] signifies a negative number
+Index[21] signifies a negative number.

 My old caliper had one bit to indicate the unit, but my new caliper did not have this bit (? idk why).

 # Creation
 ## KiCAD
-Designed in KiCAD 6.0 and all components were bought from Mouser
+Designed in KiCAD 6.0.
+Bought from Mouser and Manufactured by JLCPCB.
+I assembled them by hand.

 ![](https://github.com/Mew463/esp32-caliper/blob/main/images/esp32%20caliper.jpg)